Midnight Love: Commercial performance

-Midnight Love was released to record retail stores on November 8, 1982, just a day after "Sexual Healing" was released as a single.
+Midnight Love was released to record retail stores on November 8, 1982 in the US and on November 12 in the UK.
 In response to "Sexual Healing", the album was bought out in droves.
-By that December, the album had already hit #1 on the Top Black Albums chart and the Top 10 of the Pop albums chart, making it Gaye's eighth album to accomplish this.
-"Sexual Healing" crossed over to #3 on the Billboard Hot 100.
+By that December, the album had already hit No. 1 on the Top Black Albums chart and the Top 10 of the Pop albums chart, making it Gaye's eighth album to accomplish this.
+"Sexual Healing" crossed over to No. 3 on the Billboard Hot 100.
 By the end of 1982, it had already sold over a million copies.

 Upon Gaye's return to the United States, Gaye attended a party in celebration of the album's accomplishment with a new polished look, reuniting with his ex- Anna Gordy Gaye and their son, Marvin III.
-Worldwide, the album also performed extremely well, hitting #1 in Canada and #7 in the United Kingdom.
+Worldwide, the album also performed extremely well, hitting No. 1 in Canada and No. 7 in the United Kingdom.
 The album's biggest hit single, "Sexual Healing", sold over two million US copies and earned an RIAA Platinum certification.
-It hit the top of the charts in several countries and stayed at #1 on the Top Black Singles chart for ten consecutive weeks, making it the most successful R&B single of the 1980s.
+It hit the top of the charts in several countries and stayed at No. 1 on the Top Black Singles chart for ten consecutive weeks, making it the most successful R&B single of the 1980s.

 Impact

 The album made an impact on future R&B recordings.
 The Isley Brothers, who released their album, Between the Sheets, in April 1983, took the same musical approach of Midnight Love and added it to their album.
 Gordon Banks stated the album "influenced a lot of people doing a mellow thing with a funk vibe in it".
 Because the album was also among the first pop albums to use a Roland TR-808, the style would be copied by other artists of similar genres in the years to come.
 In the wake of its success, "Sexual Healing" became one of Gaye's most covered songs as well as being sampled by several artists in the hip-hop and R&B genres.
-The demo version of "Turn On Some Music" was sampled for Erick Sermon's hit, "Music", giving full credit to Gaye as a leading vocalist, giving Gaye a posthumous top 40 hit in 2001, 17 years after his death.
+The demo version of "Turn On Some Music" was sampled for Erick Sermon's hit, "Music", giving full credit to Gaye as a leading vocalist, giving Gaye a posthumous top-40 hit in 2001, 17 years after his death.
 In 1998, Sony Music re-released the album as a two-CD "Legacy" edition set titled Midnight Love and the Sexual Healing Sessions.
 The same edition would be re-released in 2007, to celebrate the album's 25th anniversary since its release.